Interested in dynamics? Music students can learn all about the dynamics of music here.

 What do we mean by dynamics?
-Dynamics are the volume level.
+In music, dynamics are the volume level.
 They’re the louds, and softs, and everything in between.
 Musicians use a variety of dynamics to add excitement and emotion to songs.
 Even early beginners can use dynamics in their piano playing to make it more fun to play and more fun to listen to.

 Getting Started With Dynamics in Music